eronlloyd/americavoting/README.md

 conversations around related reforms.

-For each state I can get data (and it seems that not all will be available), I will do an analysis of the raw data in an IPython notebook and then normalize the data into a standard and "tidy" format that will be loaded into the database for further analysis and visualization.
+For each state I can get data (and it seems that not all will be available), I will do an analysis of the raw data in a Jupyter notebook and then normalize the data into a standard and "tidy" format that will be loaded into the database for further analysis and visualization.